jshuadvd/hacks-n-notes/education.md

 - avoid long notes
 - do first, explain after typing
 - explaining "why" should be on the course description text, and not in the video
+- avoid *brittle* information, which can become outdated quickly, eg. "this feature is not supported by all browsers"
 - stay modular